Mike Richman: Interim BKFC Light Heavyweight Champion

 After three consecutive victories, Richman was set to face Isaac Doolitle for the interim BKFC Light Heavyweight Championship on October 15, 2022 at BKFC 31.
 He won the fight and interim title via third-round knockout.

 As interim champion, Richman was scheduled to face reigning champion Lorenzo Hunt in a title unification bout at KnuckleMania 3 on February 17, 2023.
 Despite knocking Hunt down in the first round, Richman was knocked out and suffered the first loss of his bare-knuckle boxing career.

 Post championship

 Richman challenged David Mundell for the BKFC Middleweight Championship at BKFC 47 on July 14, 2023.
 He lost the fight via knockout in the second round.
 Afterwards, Richman announced his retirement.

-Richman came out of retirement to face Erick Lozano on April 12, 2024 at BKFC Fight Night Clearwater in the main event.
+Richman came out of retirement to face Erick Lozano on April 12, 2024 at BKFC Fight Night 13 in the main event.
 He won the bout in the fifth round by knockout.

 BKFC Light Heavyweight Champion

-Richman challenged Jared Warren for the BKFC Light Heavyweight Championship at BKFC on DAZN 4 on December 21, 2024.
+Richman challenged Jared Warren for the BKFC Light Heavyweight Championship at BKFC on DAZN 3 on December 21, 2024.
 He won the fight and championship by knockout in the first round.
 This fight earned him his first Knockout of the Night award.

 Richman made his first defense of his light heavyweight title against Josh Dyer at BKFC 74 on May 10, 2025.
 He lost the fight and championship by technical knockout in the fourth round.

+Post championship

+Richman faced Joe Elmore on February 7, 2026 at BKFC Knucklemania VI.
+He won the fight by majority decision.

+Richman faced John Garbarino on July 3, 2026 at BKFC Liberty Brawl.
+He lost the fight by unanimous decision.